clim/k8s-anywhere/raspberrypi/readme.md

 ### TODO:
 1. Fine tune ansible scripts for v1.9.2
+2. K8s dashboard
-2. K8s dashboard via Ingress
+3. Exercises on exposing the dashboard via NodePort and/or Ingress
+4. Setup Heapster to display graphs on the dashboard

 ## Kubernetes 1.8.2